drclaw1394/todo/README.md

-# TODO, taskwarrior wrapper for the local directory
+# TODO

-Simple wrapper to add scoped task warrior  task tracking to the currectly directory/project.
+Taskwarrior wrapper for running task managment in a local directoy to a project.
+Tasks are isolated by project and travel with the project git.

 # Install